-Screening for High Blood Pressure in Adults
+Screening for Latent Tuberculosis Infection in Adults

 Note: This is a draft Research Plan.
 This draft is distributed solely for the purpose of receiving public input.
 It has not been disseminated otherwise by the USPSTF.